mmontag/chip-player-js/README.md

 #### External project: gearmulator 88emu

-[88emu](https://github.com/dsp56300/gearmulator) emulates the hardware of the Sound Canvas modules (SC-88, SC-88VL, SC-88Pro, SC-8850): the original firmware runs on emulated CPUs and sound chips.
+[88emu](https://github.com/dsp56300/gearmulator) emulates the hardware of the Sound Canvas modules (SC-55, SC-55mkII, SC-88, SC-88VL, SC-88Pro, SC-8850) and of the CM-64 (CM-32L + CM-32P): the original firmware runs on emulated CPUs and sound chips.
 It is the third MIDI synth engine, next to FluidLite and libADLMIDI.

 Our goal is to produce **../gearmulator/build-wasm/source/ronaldo/88emu/88lib/lib88emu.a** (assumes you have cloned **gearmulator** side-by-side with chip-player-js).
 This is 88lib with everything it depends on in one archive; chip-player-js talks to it through its C interface, `88lib/c_interface.h`, from [src/tinyplayer.c](src/tinyplayer.c).